firebase/quickstart-android/app-indexing/README.md

 Firebase App Indexing Quickstart
 ==============================

-The Firebase App Indexing Android quickstart demonstrates how to help get your app found in Google Search.  `AppIndex.AppIndexApi.view` is used to index view events.
+The Firebase App Indexing Android quickstart demonstrates how to get your app to be found in Google Search.

 Introduction
 ------------